 ii.
 Methods of State Oversight and Follow-Up.
 Describe: (a) the method(s) that the State uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the State agency (or agencies) that is responsible for follow-up and oversight.

 iv.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of med monitoring is performed and its frequency. ications to waiver participants and now
+Specify the State agency (or agencies) responsible for monitoring the

+monitoring is performed and its frequency.

+\wedge

+V